JonthMM/Geosoftware-1/Aufgabe6/README.txt

 For the forward geocoding you need a MapBox access Token at var access_token = "access Token"

+Also, due to the large size of node_modules we did not upload them.
+Instead, if you clone the repository you have to go to the terminal.
+Then type npm -i and confirm everything.
+After that type npm install package.json

-You need to install express, mongodb, body-parser and jquery for the app to work (npm install ...)
+If the two steps above were successfull, you need to install express mongodb body-parser jquery for the app to work with npm install "name"